dqops/dqo/docs/reference/yaml/partitioned/column-daily-partitioned-checks.md

 ___

-## ColumnStringsDailyPartitionedChecksSpec
+## ColumnDatatypeDailyPartitionedChecksSpec
-Container of strings data quality partitioned checks on a column level that are checking at a daily level.
+Container of datatype data quality partitioned checks on a column level that are checking at a daily level.